Delve into Anaerobic Digestion with BioVale’s Special Interest Group

 AD SIG activities enable connectivity across the region, providing opportunity to exchange specialist knowledge, and discuss important local developments.
 We have regular webinars and networking events to address current industry opportunities and challenges, changes to policy and regulations, and showcase regional R&D expertise.

-BioVale’s supporting role for the network has led to over 350 one to one introductions being made for AD SIG members and contributed to 45 projects being catalysed including the regional projects outlined below.
+BioVale’s supporting role for the network has led to nearly 400 one to one introductions being made for AD SIG members and contributed to 45 projects being catalysed including the regional projects outlined below.

 AD SIG members regional research and collaborations